Broadway Shopping Centre, Bexleyheath: Former retailers

 Peacocks traded from Broadway Square from the unit's opening in 2001 until the firm's collapse in 2012; it was not one of the stores rescued by Edinburgh Woollen Mill.
 In its later years Peacocks had operated a Bonmarche concession on its upper level; this too has closed.
 In May 2012, Poundworld took over the Peacocks premises, installing its own sister firm DiscountUK in the former Bonmarche space.
 (This store closed in summer 2018 along with all other Poundworld stores, and has more recently been occupied by OneBelow.)
 In spring 2015, Peacocks included the former (pre-2011) River Island premises within the main centre on a list of new and forthcoming stores posted to its website; when opened, the new Peacocks in fact combined the ex-River Island site with the neighbouring former Harris's.
 This newer Peacocks had closed by 2021, following another collapse and partial rescue of the Peacocks chain.
 The store was later reoccupied by Choice Outlet.

 Local ladieswear boutique Honeybee closed in 2012 having been located in the same position in the centre for over 25 years.
 Its place was taken by Gosh relocating from its previous site.
 As of 2018 this store is occupied by Smiggle, who carried out the most thorough refurbishment of the space undertaken since the Honeybee era.

 Footwear retailer Harris's took up the former ELC store inside the mall in December 2010, then moved to the former La Senza store site on the Broadway, outside the centre's boundaries, in 2013.
-The former ELC/Harris's store is now absorbed as part of the 2015-21 Peacocks store.
+The former ELC/Harris's store is now absorbed as part of the 2015-21 Peacocks/current Choice store.

 HMV traded from a unit in the mall - now occupied by Yours Clothing - between November 1994 and March 2013, when it closed along with over sixty other branches of the chain.
 In August 2022 it was announced that the firm, having since come under the ownership of Doug Putman's Sunrise Records, would reopen a Bexleyheath store after over nine years' absence.
+Similarly, Clarks traded from the mall for a number of years (latterly as a Clarks Outlet discount store) before being included on a list of loss-making stores which would be closed if landlords refused to move to letting the unit on a zero-rent basis; the firm has subsequently reopened a new, smaller full-line store in a different part of the mall building.